Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 - Bad data hygiene: If account records are incomplete, assignment quality drops.

 On that last point, some teams need better prospecting inputs before they can cleanly assign outreach and coverage.
 Tools for scalable email data collection can help build cleaner prospect datasets when teams are expanding target account lists across segments.
+4

+Tools should solve operational problems, not just store data nicely.
 A useful stack should do three things well:

-Optimize routes in real time
+- Optimize routes in real time

-Reps need routes that reflect traffic, priority, and realistic field capacity.
+Routes that reflect traffic, priority, and realistic field capacity.

-Create live visibility
+- Create live visibility

 Managers should see where the team is, what got done, and where execution drift is happening.

-Support continuous improvement
+- Support continuous improvement

 Good territory technology doesn’t replace sales management.
 It makes disciplined sales management possible.

-That's the core shift.
-A modern sales rep territory plan isn't just a design document.
-It's a connected system that links account strategy, field execution, and performance review.
-Once you operate that way, territory planning stops being an annual headache and starts becoming a repeatable growth lever.
+That’s the core shift.
+A modern sales rep territory plan isn’t just a design document.
+It’s a connected system that links account strategy, field execution, and performance review.
+When you operate that way, territory planning stops being an annual headache and starts becoming a repeatable growth lever.